Know what you're mixing awareness campaign stakeholder kit

 This kit has been designed so you can share this awareness campaign across digital channels in your local community.

-The campaign has focused on a building and construction theme as the most at-risk group according to research conducted by the Pennington Institute are men aged 40-49.
+The campaign has focused on a building, construction and farming theme as the most at-risk group according to research conducted by the Pennington Institute are men aged 40-49.

 However, the messaging is also appropriate for a wider Tasmanian audience, and we expect the campaign will broadly appeal.